CS2613-WI24-FR01B/exploration-activity-2-maddiemaclean/README.md

  4. **What would be some sample input/output?**

-> The program will prompt you with three different questions, 1.
-What shape you'd like to draw make, 2.
-What color you want the shape to be and 3.
-How big you want it to be ( in pixels )
+> The program will prompt you with three different questions
+> 1. What shape you'd like to draw make
+> 2. What color you want the shape to be and
+> 3. How big you want it to be ( in pixels )